-Esther lived in a full body cast for six months as she healed, but those three broken vertebrae ended up fusing together:
+Esther lived in a full body cast for six months as she healed.
+But another complication arose when those three broken vertebrae fused together during the healing process:

 “I had headaches for a long time afterward.
 I still do.
 Whenever I’m stressed out, I get a headache from that solid piece of bone that I grew in the back of my neck.
 I was just lucky that it didn’t turn out worse.”

 This close-call during Million Dollar Mermaid was enough to make Esther wisely turn down a few very dangerous stunts in the future: after that full-body cast, there was no way she’d say yes to Busby Berkeley’s request that she dive from a swing hanging from a helicopter while pregnant in 1953’s Easy to Love.
 She also refused when MGM asked her to jump off a cliff and into the ocean while on horseback for Jupiter’s Darling (1955).

 Esther was ready to get out of the pool after years of harrowingly close calls.
 And really, she didn’t have much of a choice…

 After the disappointing box office return of her last MGM aqua musical, Jupiter’s Darling, Esther found herself being pushed out of the studio by Dore Schary, who replaced Louis B. Mayer as head of production in 1951.
 Things slowly changed at MGM under Schary’s leadership.
 Schary wasn’t into musicals, glamour, or big movie stars.

 Which meant he wasn’t a fan of Esther Williams.